Paul Goldschmidt: 2023–2024

 After playing in the 2023 London Series, Goldschmidt became the first player in MLB history to play regular-season games in five different countries, having played in the United States, Australia, Mexico, Canada, and the United Kingdom.
+He followed up his MVP season batting .258/.363/.447 with 25 home runs and 80 RBIs in 154 games.

 On July 26, 2024, Goldschmidt hit his 2,000th career hit against the Washington Nationals by hitting a two-run homer run off Kyle Finnegan in the bottom of the 10th inning.
 With that hit, he became the 295th player in Major League history to reach 2,000 hits and the 5th active player to achieve that milestone.
-In 154 games for St. Louis, Goldschmidt slashed .245/.302/.414 with 22 home runs, 65 RBI, and 11 stolen bases.
+In 154 games in his final season in St. Louis, Goldschmidt's results dropped for the second consecutive season.
+He slashed .245/.302/.414 with 22 home runs, 65 RBIs, and 11 stolen bases.

-New York Yankees (2025)
+New York Yankees (2025–present)

 On December 30, 2024, Goldschmidt signed a one-year, $12.5 million deal with the New York Yankees.
-In 2025, Goldschmidt appeared in 146 games for the Yankees, batting .274/.328/.406 with 10 home runs, 45 RBIs and five stolen bases in 489 at-bats.
+In 2025, Goldschmidt appeared in 146 games for the Yankees, batting .274/.328/.406 with 10 home runs, 45 RBIs, and five stolen bases in 534 plate appearances.

+On February 12, 2026, the Yankees re-signed Goldschmidt to a one-year, $4 million contract.

 International career

-Goldschmidt was selected to the United States national baseball team for the 2017 World Baseball Classic, splitting time at first base with Eric Hosmer.
+Goldschmidt was selected to the United States national team for the 2017 World Baseball Classic (WBC), splitting time at first base with Eric Hosmer.
 In 13 at-bats, he slashed .077/.250/.077 with three walks.
-Team USA would go on to defeat the Puerto Rico in the championship game, securing their first-ever World Baseball Classic title.
+The U.S. would go on to defeat Puerto Rico in the championship game for their first-ever WBC title.

-On August 6, 2022, Goldschmidt announced that he would again play for the United States in the 2023 World Baseball Classic.
-In seven games he posted a .280 batting average with one homerun and a .895 OPS.
-Team USA would reach the WBC championship game for the second consecutive tournament, but would ultimately lose to Japan by a score of 3-2.
+On August 6, 2022, Goldschmidt announced that he would again play for the U.S. in the 2023 WBC.
+In seven games, he had a .280 batting average with one home run and a .895 OPS.
+The U.S. would reach the championship game for the second consecutive tournament, but would ultimately lose to Japan, 3–2.

+Goldschmidt played for the United States for the third time in the 2026 WBC.
+He went 1-for-3 with a strikeout throughout the tournament.
+He became the first player to play for the U.S. team in three WBCs.
+The United States reached a third consecutive championship game, but this time fell to Venezuela, 3–2.
+With the conclusion of Goldschmidt's international career, he finished with one championship and two runner-up finishes.